About the author ...

 Systems engineer for over 35 years in UNIX-based data centers (enterprise computing).

-Qualified educations: 'IT systems technician' (technical) & 'data processing merchant' (economically)
+Qualified education: 'IT systems technician' (technical) & 'data processing merchant' (economically)

 Linux experience since 1993: Slackware, SuSE, RedHat, Fedora, Debian/Ubuntu